Pami-1/Pami/README.md

 feed it into a machine learning model for training and detection and infer its vulnerability type from its feature vector to interpret the vulnerability detection results.
+The training phase of Pami consists of two parts: data preprocessing and slice purification.
+The input to the training part is the vulnerable function, which aims to retain the vulnerable slices by discarding the slices without vulnerabilities.
+Its goal is to generate a vulnerability anomaly detection model and cluster the remaining vulnerable slices to generate vulnerability patterns.
+The detection phase of Pami includes data preprocessing, feature extraction, and classification.
+For the target function, Pami detects it with the help of anomaly detection models and vulnerability patterns generated in the training phase to generate feature vectors of the function.